 I take this to mean is that all shared memories are valid.
 It is only uninhibited discussion which comes close to the truth about shared life experience.
-Memory is not exact.
-By being open, we get a larger picture and a kind of confirmation or balance.
-While false memory can be true, it is relatively rare and, as Sacks said in a footnote (“The River of Consciousness“), “… for the most part, our memories are relatively solid and reliable.”
+While memory is not exact, false memory is relatively rare.
+As Sacks said in a footnote (“The River of Consciousness“), “… for the most part, our memories are relatively solid and reliable.”

-Over the past ten years, we gathered the memories collected here at two reunions of former boys and girls, the most recent in 2016 at Olds, Alberta.
-A good number were also, in the last few years, shared on a website wiki, created by J.Richard Nickel – a fellow old boy – who has been a key to uniting us.
+Over the past ten years, we gathered the memories at two reunions of former boys and girls, the most recent in 2016 at Olds, Alberta.
+A good number have been shared on a website wiki, created by J.Richard Nickel – a fellow old boy – who has been a key to uniting us.

-Some contributors wanted anonymity, whilst others seemed open to having their names attached.
 In the interests of privacy, and uniformity, all are nameless as to respondents.
 They are verbatim, though I relied on the Chicago manual of style and corrected any obvious typos or misspellings.
-In a few places, I have added commas to prevent misunderstandings.
+I have, occasionally, added commas to prevent misunderstandings.
 Throughout, to avoid being tedious I have left off quotation marks.

 The memories have been, recognizing the shorter attention span in this digital age, selected for brevity.
-Some of the Homers are marvelous story tellers, so I apologize for not including their often evocative and funny recollections – the ones that ran to many words.
 I have grouped those selected, under a few titles.
-It is no accident that many of the most memorable recollection fall into the category of food or escapades (hi-jinks).
+It is no accident that many of the most memorable recollection fall into the category of food or escapades.
 So, enjoy this experience from long ago.
 Note that editors comments (mine and usually to clarify) are enclosed in brackets (thus).

 To jump directly to any one subject, click on the sub-titles directly below.
 To return to this list, click your browsers back button.
 Here are the sub-titles: